praxis/praxis-site/docs/gettingStarted/designingApiResources.md

 sidebar_label: Designing our API resources
 ---

-Ok, so our goal was to build an API that contains `Posts` and embedded `Comments`.
-So let's first scaffold the design for them.
+Our goal is to build an API that contains `Posts` and embedded `Comments`.
+So let's first scaffold the design part for them.
 To do so, the easiest way is to use the Praxis scaffold generator, so let's do that:

 ```shell
 bundle exec praxis g posts --model